hotwax/oms-documentation/user-manuals/import-app/inventory.md

 # Upload Inventory

-The `HotWax Commerce Import App` is a valuable tool for merchandisers who require quick bulk updates to their inventory, especially when dealing with legacy systems that lack easy API-based integration.
+The `HotWax Commerce Import App` enables bulk updates to inventory, especially when dealing with legacy systems that lack API-based integration.
 This app eliminates the need for manual editing of CSV formats.
-Merchandisers can efficiently upload CSV files, map inventory fields directly, and identify errors before finalizing the upload.
+Merchandisers can efficiently upload CSV files, map CSV fields directly, and identify errors before finalizing the upload.

 ## Step-by-Step Guide: Updating Inventory in Bulk through CSV File